Warwick Deeping: Critical reception

 Despite his use of controversial themes, Deeping received little recognition as a serious writer.
-George Orwell, whose political beliefs were very different from Deeping's, dismissed him as being among the 'huge tribe' of writers who 'simply don't notice what is happening'.
-Graham Greene also criticized Deeping's work; in his book Journey Without Maps Greene includes Deeping's novels on a list of books "written without truth, without compulsion, one dull word following another."
+In her influential 1932 book Fiction and the Reading Public, Q. D. Leavis described Warwick Deeping as a "middlebrow" writer.
+Leavis criticised Deeping and Gilbert Frankau as pretentious writers who worked to "debase the emotional currency by touching grossly on fine issues."
+Leavis also accused Deeping of anti-intellectualism.
+Noting several disparaging references to "highbrows" that appeared in Deeping's novels, Leavis wrote that Deeping's writings " exhibit a persistent hostility to the world of letters which is quite unprecedented."
+Graham Greene also criticized Deeping's work; in his 1936 book Journey Without Maps Greene includes Deeping's novels on a list of books "written without truth, without compulsion, one dull word following another."
+George Orwell, whose political beliefs were very different from Deeping's, dismissed Deeping in his 1940 essay "Inside the Whale" as being among the 'huge tribe' of writers who 'simply don't notice what is happening'.
 By contrast, Kingsley Amis gave some guarded praise for Deeping's work.
 Amis read Deeping's Sorrell and Son and initially disliked the book.
 However, in a later interview Amis praised Sorrell and Son, saying "Its sensibility was very crude but it delivered".
+Martin Seymour-Smith argued that the majority of Deeping's novels "have little literary merit."
+However, Seymour-Smith added "Sorrell and Son, however, does have some force behind its complacency - and is better written than the other sixty-odd books."